 What is mobile learning?
 Mobile learning (or mlearning) is the use of mobile devices to access learning content, allowing users to learn at their own pace, in their own time.
 Mobile learning should not to be confused with responsive elearning.
 Responsive elearning is content that is designed to work on both desktop computers and on devices with smaller displays and touch screen interfaces.
 Although responsive elearning offers compatibility, in most cases the content has been designed with desktop users in mind.

-Mlearning is specifically designed for mobile devices, and should create a more dynamic learning experience.
+Mlearning is specifically designed for mobile phones and devices, and should create a more dynamic learning experience.

 The content is often asset-based and can sometimes be delivered through bespoke apps.
 It is usually divided into smaller chunks, enabling learners to quickly complete activities on the go in real time.
 In comparison, traditional elearning courses are mostly designed for longer sessions on a desktop computer or laptop.

 Mlearning is a growing trend in the learning industry at the moment, and can be very effective when used correctly.
 It also aligns well with microlearning, which is becoming increasingly popular.
 It gives users the means to quickly access their small microlearning activities when they have some free time.

-The flexibility of learning on the go rather than in one physical location, along with the convenience of using a personal device is appealing to millenials and tech-savvy learners.
+The flexibility of learning on the go rather than in one physical location, along with the convenience of using a personal mobile device is appealing to millenials and tech-savvy learners.
 Younger people have been raised with technology and are accustomed to searching out the information they need on their smartphones.

 Learners consume information very differently on mobile than on a desktop.
 Generally users will interact with mobile devices for a shorter period of time than a desktop computer, and are more likely to have time constraints.
 We use our mobiles at times when we are not occupied with larger tasks, such as during commutes or after work to send text messages and browse apps.